Why Your Best Content Is Invisible

 The math is simple.
 If you spend 15 hours creating a piece of content and 30 minutes distributing it, your distribution-to-creation ratio is 1:30.
 Flip that to 1:5 and watch what happens to your traffic, your pipeline, and your content ROI.

 Start with the asset map.
 Build the checklist.
 Run the 3-3-3 rule for your next three posts.
 Track the numbers.
-In 90 days, you’ll have a distribution engine that runs itself—and content that actually gets seen.
+In 90 days, you’ll have a distribution engine that runs itself—and content that gets seen.